spacetelescope/jdat_notebooks/jdat_notebooks/README.md

 This document is a description of the JWST Data Analysis Tools Approach to "Notebook-Driven Development".
-The procedures here outline the process for getting a notebook through sucessive development stages to become something that can be "live" on the spacetelescope notebooks repository.
+The procedures here outline the process for getting a notebook through successive development stages to become something that can be "live" on the spacetelescope notebooks repository.

 These notebooks can have many varied science cases, but follow a relatively